nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 It’s important here to distinguish between talent, genius, and creativity:

-* Talent vs. creativity: “Talent differs from creativity in that it focuses on an innate ability to do something very well.”
+* **Talent vs. creativity**: “Talent differs from creativity in that it focuses on an innate ability to do something very well.”

-* Genius vs. creativity: “...a person who is both brilliant and creative at the same time.”
+* **Genius vs. creativity**: “...a person who is both brilliant and creative at the same time.”

 Talent is not a prerequisite for creativity.
 But it doesn't hurt.
 Creativity, however, is a prerequisite for genius.